jusbrasil/pingdom-exporter/README.md

 want to disable some check just to have it excluded from the pingdom-exporter metrics.

-(TODO: We might change the implementation for this later; one idea is to allow the pingdom-exporter to only operate in checks that contain a specific tag - that way, we can have different exporters targeting different checks based on their label)
+You can also set the `-tags` flag to only return metrics for checks that contain the given tags.

 ### Docker Image